-Regulatory Actions to Reduce Air Pollution
+Regulatory Actions To Reduce Air Pollution

-In 1955, the passage of the Air Pollution Control Act marked the first time the federal government became concerned about combating air pollution.
+In 1955, passage of the Air Pollution Control Act marked the first time the federal government became concerned about combating air pollution.
 This act funded research to identify the causes and scope of air pollution.
 The first act to reduce air pollution was the Clean Air Act of 1963.
 This was followed by the regulation of interstate pollutant transport with the Air Quality Act of 1967.

 The Clean Air Act had an immediate impact on the nation’s health.
 Clean air is important for good mental functioning, and one study found a significant relationship between the cleaner air after the passage of that act and the workforce participation and earnings of children born just the law took effect.

 In 2009, as President Barack Obama rolled out an auto bailout, the administration also moved to force automakers to improve fuel efficiency standards.
 These standards were finalized in 2012.
-It required vehicles to average 54.5 miles per gallon by the model year 2025.
+They required vehicles to average 54.5 miles per gallon by the model year 2025.
 The goal was to cut 6 billion tons of carbon dioxide emissions from vehicles sold between 2012 and 2025.
 Those greenhouse gases cause global warming.
-The standards would also make the U.S. auto industry more competitive in foreign markets that already required stronger emission standards.
+The standards would also make the U.S. auto industry more competitive in foreign markets that already require stronger emission standards.

 The Clean Power Plan was created to cut carbon pollution by 32% from 2005 levels.
 This plan, launched by the Obama administration in August 2015, would prevent 1,500 to 3,600 early deaths and 90,000 childhood asthma attacks each year.

 On the state level, California leads the nation by setting higher standards for automobile emissions.
 Through the Clean Air Act, Congress allowed California to set its own standards.
 In 2002, it did so for light-duty vehicles.
-Thirteen other states, representing 40% of new vehicles sold, follow its lead.
-As a result, automakers design cars to meet California's standards, improving air quality nationwide.
+Thirteen other states, representing 40% of new vehicles sold, followed its lead.
+As a result, automakers design cars to meet California’s standards, improving air quality nationwide.

 However, President Donald Trump later moved to undo many Obama-era standards.
-On September 19, 2019, the Environmental Protection Agency announced it would relax vehicle efficiency rules and pre-empt any state-level attempts to impose stricter emissions standards on their own.
-This meant challenging California's laws.
+On September 19, 2019, the Environmental Protection Agency announced it would relax vehicle efficiency rules and preempt any state-level attempts to impose stricter emissions standards on their own.
+This meant challenging California’s laws.